nim-lang/Nim/doc/manual.md

-`return` without an expression is a short notation for `return result` if the proc has a return type.
+`return` without an expression is a short notation for `return result` if the procedure has a return type.
 The `result`:idx: variable is always the return value of the procedure.
 It is automatically declared by the compiler.
 As all variables, `result` is initialized to (binary) zero: